hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 Jumble was developed in 2003-2006 by a commercial company in New Zealand before being open sourced under the GPL licence.
 The licence was later changed to Apache2 to enable the mutator to be used in earlier versions of PIT.

-Allthough no releases have been made since 2009 some development activity seems to still be taking place and the authors respond to queries to the mailing list.
+Although no releases have been made since 2009 some development activity seems to still be taking place and the authors respond to queries to the mailing list.